The Mystery of Viking Music

 One example of a cow’s horn was found in Västerby, Sweden.
 Another was discovered in Konsterud, Värmland, which had five holes drilled into its side and was 27 cm in length.

-The “lyre” is mentioned in many of these sagas and sadly due to them being out of wood, no examples have been discovered to this date.
+The “lyre” (sometimes also referred to as a harp) is mentioned in many of the sagas, and sadly due to them being out of wood, no examples have been discovered to this date.

 All Viking Instruments, including the Viking drum would of been used as a part of Viking war music, however they would of also been used alongside Viking poetry and music as well to enhance the performance and add effect.